portableant/museologi.st/photogrammetry/amaravati-scans.md

     url: https://github.com/BritishMuseumDH/amaravatiPanel
     name: Panel from the stupa of Amaravati
 tags:
+  - india
-  - India
+  - looted
-  - Looted
+  - archaeology
-  - Archaeology
+  - amaravati
-  - Amaravati
+  - photogrammetry
-  - Photogrammetry
+  - exhibition
-  - Exhibition
+  - gallery
-  - Gallery
+  - guerrilla
-  - Guerrilla
+  - museums
 ---
 This collection of scans was created for a collaboration with Soluis Heritage in 2017, when they created an interactive reconstruction of the temple of Amaravati.
 These scans were meant to